nicklockwood/iVersion/README.md

 This method will open the application page in the Mac or iPhone app store, depending on which platform is running.
 You should use this method instead of the updateURL property if you are running on Mac OS as the process for launching the Mac app store is more complex than merely opening the URL.

+	- (void)checkIfNewVersion;

+This method will check the local versions plist to see if there are new notes to be displayed, and will display them in an alert.
+This method is called automatically on launch if `checkAtLaunch` is set to YES.

+	- (NSString *)versionDetails;

+This returns the local release notes for the current version, or any versions that have been released since the last time the app was launched, depending on how many versions are included in the local version plist file.
+If this isn't the first time this version of the app was launched, only the most recent version is included.

+	- (BOOL)shouldCheckForNewVersion;

+This method checks to see if the criteria for checking for a new version have been met.
+You can use this to decide whether to check for version updates if you have disabled the automatic display at app launch.

 	- (void)checkForNewVersion;

 This method will trigger a new check for new versions, ignoring the checkPeriod and remindPeriod properties.

-	- (NSString *)versionDetails;

-This returns the local release notes for current version, or any versions that have been released since the last time the app was launched, depending on how many versions are included in the local version plist file.
-If this isn't the first time this version of the app was launched, only the most recent version is  included.
+This method is called automatically on launch and when the app returns from background if `checkAtLaunch` is set to YES and `shouldCheckForNewVersion` returns YES.

 Delegate methods